SandwichGouda/Data/Data.md

   * Security depends on key exchange process + encryption algorithm
   * It is faster, but less secure : hence, needs bigger keys.
 It is hard to scale up (taking bigger (prime) numbers isn't enough, you need more work for things to work out)
 - **Asymmetric cryptography**
-  * Both people don’t share the same secret (they have different keys)
+  * Both people don't share the same secret (they have different keys)
   * It is more secure, but slower.
   * Most commonly used schemes are broken by quantum-computers
 - In both cases, base principles of cryptography include :